-The term Ashtanga comes from Sanskrit and refers to the eight-limbs of Yoga, of which the physical practice of asanas is just one.
-In Ashtanga Yoga Okinawa, the emphasis is on the holistic approach of this ancient tradition, where students learn to integrate all eight limbs of Yoga into their practice.
+The term Ashtanga refers to the eight folded path required to fulfill in order to attain Yoga.
+Physical practice of positions known as asanas is just one the limbs.
+In our school, the emphasis is on the holistic approach of this ancient tradition, where students learn to integrate all eight limbs of Yoga into their practice.

 The Ashtanga Yoga system is a method that emphasizes concentrated and continued practice of specific series of asanas, connected through a strict breath count vinyasa and the use of three elements of attention: breath, energy locks (bandhas) and focus points (drishti).
 Beginner students start by learning the Sun Salutation A and B, to build strength, flexibility, and most importantly, to establish proper breathing and quality of focus.
 Once this is achieved, more advanced asanas are added and a personal practice is established.

 Correct breathing helps to take control over the practice, increase awareness of the body and mind entanglements, and develop single pointed concentration.
 Through the application of all the focus points in the practice, Ashtanga Yoga becomes a meditation in motion.

 The teachings in Ashtanga Yoga Okinawa are based on the lineage passed on from Tirumalai Krishnamacharya, known as the father of modern Yoga.
 Przemek Keppe, the teacher, is a humble student of Sharmila Desai, who is sincerely grateful for sharing this path with him.